Live updates: follow the latest news on Russia-Ukraine

 The UNHCR has not been limited to documenting the Ukrainian diaspora.
 It has also co-ordinated a humanitarian response, including attempting to send money to those who have fled.

 It began a cash enrolment scheme in Ukraine on March 27.
-Latest figures show 162,015 people have been enrolled to receive cash assistance and 96,357 have received their first payments.

-There are challenges in delivering support in such breadth and depth.
 The UNHCR has said “access to the hardest-hit areas remains extremely challenging, with continuing security risks, both for affected civilians as well as humanitarian actors”.